nodejs/node-v0.x-archive/doc/api/cluster.markdown

 - `args` are a array of arguments send along with the worker, by default this is `process.argv.slice(2)`.
 - `workers` are the number of worker there will be created when using `autoFork()`
 - `silent`, if this option is true the output of a worker won't propagate to the master, by default this is false.

+### cluster.settings

+All settings set by the `.setupMaster` is stored in this settings object.
+This object is not supposed to be change or set manually, by you.
+There is also an `autoFork` property there is set to `auto` if you used the `autoFork` method, and manual if the `fork` method was used.

+All propertys are `undefined` if they are not yet set.

 ## Worker